 What are the Other Advantages of Dental Implants?

-Along with the benefits mentioned above, there are also other advantages to getting a dental
+Along with the benefits mentioned above, there are also other advantages to getting a dental implant.
+These include:

-The Process of Dental Implants
+The Process Of Dental Implants

 Because dental implants require one or more different procedures, several steps are taken to complete the process, including:

 Initial Consultation — First, you’ll meet with Dr. Walton for an initial consultation.
 Here your medical history will be reviewed to identify any factors that may affect your implant treatment and an examination of the area will be performed to ensure that a dental implant can be placed there.
 From here, Dr. Walton may gather any other necessary information, like models of your teeth, X-rays, or photographs.
 Then, after reviewing your findings, Dr. Walton will create a proposed surgical and prosthetic treatment plan.